 1. Changes in Environment

-Dogs can experience pacing behavior when adapting to change, such as moving to a new home or experiencing shifts in household dynamics.
-To help minimize stress during transitions, gradually adjusting routines for dogs is essential.
+Dogs may exhibit pacing behavior when adapting to new environments, such as moving homes or shifts in household dynamics.
+Gradually adjusting routines can help reduce stress during transitions.

 2. Loud Noises and Thunderstorms